eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 You have likely observed that Ethereum transactions take some time to finalise, [around 12 seconds](https://web.archive.org/web/20240304145956/https://etherscan.io/chart/blocktime) at the time of writing.
 A series of crucial steps occur during this timeframe.
 The transaction is first queued in a pool.
 Then, it is selected by a node and executed by a special program - **the Ethereum Virtual Machine (EVM)**, the result of which is stored on the blockchain.

-This article describes the role of EVM in ethereum ecosystem and how it works.
-As the EVM executes transactions, it modifies the overall state of ethereum.
-In that regard, ethereum can be modeled as a **state machine**.
+This article describes the role of EVM in Ethereum ecosystem and how it works.
+As the EVM executes transactions, it modifies the overall state of Ethereum.
+In that regard, Ethereum can be modeled as a **state machine**.

 ## The Ethereum state machine

 In computer science, **state machine** is an abstraction used to model the behavior of a system.
 It illustrates how a system can be represented by a set of distinct states and how inputs can drive changes in the state.

-A familiar example of a state machine is the vending machine, an automated system dispensing products upon receiving payment.
+A familiar is a vending machine, an automated system for dispensing products upon receiving payment.

-We can model the vending machine existing in three distinct states: idle, awaiting user selection, and dispensing a product.
+We can model a vending machine existing in three distinct states: idle, awaiting user selection, and dispensing a product.
 Inputs such as coin insertion or product selection trigger transitions between these states, as depicted in the state diagram:

 ![Vending machine](../../images/evm/vending-machine.gif)